holdmypotion/React-Theme-Swticher/README.md

 `;
 ```

-Now that we are done with creating our little styled-components.
+Now that we are done creating our little styled-components.
 It is time to use them to create the final page

 # Home Page